Batch Code 101

 What is a Batch Code?

-Sample of what is a batch code
+Format/Structure of a batch code

 Why Use Batch Code?